abg5043/JAXBTutorial/README.md

 } //End of Credentials class.

 ```
-- Step 2: Create another class so that we can grab the 'xhint' attribute.
+- Step 2: Create another class so that we can grab the 'xhint' attribute and its value.

-  Explanation: In the Credentials class we used @XmlAttribute to grab xhint.
-Unfortunately, that does not grab the value that xhint holds.
+  Explanation: @XmlAttribute grabs the attribute but not the value.
+We must make a new class for the element that contains the attribute and its value.
+This is why we make another class called password.
+Here we can grab the attribute and its value.
+In summary,  if you want to extract the value of an attribute you have to make an object for the specific element.
 ````XML
  <password xhint="room where woz is located It definitily is not '!😈湯🦊🚴'">********</password>
 ````